Return Home > About Gift of Life > Gift of Life Donor Program Overview > Gift of Life Donor Program’s Leadership Team

 Vice Presidents:

-Ms. Brown most recently served as a manager of transplant coordinator services at Gift of Life, providing clinical support, expertise and supervision to a team of coordinators who support families and collaborate closely with hospital staff during all phases of the donation process.
+Ms. Brown most recently served as vice president of Transplant Coordinator Services at Gift of Life, providing clinical support, expertise and supervision to a team of coordinators who support families and collaborate closely with hospital staff during all phases of the donation process.

 Prior to joining Gift of Life, Ms. Brown worked as a nurse at Children’s Hospital of Philadelphia, and as a travel nurse in Scottsdale, Arizona.